 - It is a star topology network.

 - It uses sub-GHz frequency to communicate, which is regulated by each country’s regulatory body.
-For Malaysia, it is 919MHz to 923MHz.
+For Malaysia, it is 919MHz to 923MHz (As the time I wrote this article).

-- Individuals can deploy their own LoRaWAN as they like.
+- Individuals can deploy their own LoRaWAN as they like if they use it within the regulated power and frequency.

-Now, you might have noticed too, we always carry around several LoRa shields:
+Now, you might have noticed too, we already carried several LoRa shields:

 - Cytron LoRa shield– uses Microchip’s RN2903 LoRaWAN module, loaded with Malaysia LoRaWAN frequency settings.